C A L L I G R A P H Y S H A D O W B O X E S

 2 day workshop with Denis Brown.
 Level: intermediate to advanced

-In this workshop, you will make a double sided, translucent work of layered calligraphy, which may be backlit, eg. placed in front of a window, or with a lamp behind.
+In this workshop, you will make a double sided, translucent work of layered calligraphy, which may be backlit, e.g., placed in front of a window, or with a lamp behind.
 Normal lighting also produces interesting views.
-In fact these works have at least four distinct views, as both sides can be viewed with light from front or back.
+These works may have four different views, as both sides can be viewed with light from both front and back.

-Denis will discuss principles of layering, and demonstrate techniques of making shallow box constructions covered with tracing paper, stretched drum tight, and also with polyester drafting film.
+Denis will discuss principles of layering, and demonstrate techniques of making shallow box constructions by stretching tracing vellum drum tight over wooden frames, and also using polyester drafting film.

 Edward Johnston, the father of twentieth century calligraphy, has written that sharpness is one of the three essential qualities of formal penmanship.
-However in this deviation from his influence, selective blurring of the calligraphy is integral to the artistic impression.
-The three dimensional shallow space derives from the influence of modernist painting but here is real rather than perceptual, and the reversal and layering of similar word structures leads to an harmonious dance, each layer following similar steps but each executed with spontaneous improvisation.
+However in these shadow-boxes, selective blurring of the calligraphy is integral to the artistic impression.

 Student Supply List: